Miki-AG/tag_battle/README.md

 ```shell
 python manage.py createsuperuser
 ```
-Youn will be prompted to enter a username and a password.
+Youn will be prompted to enter a username/email and a password.

 ## Run the application